Building the Canadian Museum for Human Rights in Winnipeg, Manitoba: architecture and perseverance

 Protesters were present on opening weekend.
 Protesters were there for a variety of reasons – environmental concerns, demands for justice, claims that their rights weren’t adequately represented in the museum.
 Some protested the very existence of the museum at all.
 Others were there to demand basic human rights, such as access to clean water.
 It is another sad reality that there are still people whose human rights are not respected or fully realized, in far flung corners of the world and close to home.
 The journey of hope is not over.
 Part of the mandate of the museum is to encourage reflection and dialogue about human rights.
 It is clear that dialogue has started.
 Hopefully it will lead to positive action.

-The opening of the museum is the culmination of years of efforts, but it is just the beginning of Israel Asper’s vision of a museum to inform and educate, a place to take lessons from the world and foster dialogue and action on human rights.
+The opening of the museum was the culmination of years of efforts, but it was just the beginning of Israel Asper’s vision of a museum to inform and educate, a place to take lessons from the world and foster dialogue and action on human rights.
 The good and bad of our human rights history needs to be examined to achieve that.
-To see inside the museum, visit my post Inside Human Rights.
+To see inside the museum, visit my other posts about the museum Inside Human Rights, Canadian Museum for Human Rights, and Human Rights: No Right Angles.

 If you enjoyed this post, sign up for Destinations Detours and Dreams monthly e-newsletter.
 Get behind the scenes information and sneak peeks ahead in addition to a recap of the month’s posts.